 John Barricelli, the host of "Everyday Baking from Everyday Food," on PBS, prepares this chocolate-filled panettone for Christmas.
+Nuts, candied fruit, and, in more contemporary incarnations, chocolate chunks are folded into the dough, which is baked in a pretty paper mold.

 - Yield: Makes two 5 1/4-inch round loaves